(EXCESSIVE TEAR PRODUCTION IN DOGS AND CATS)

 It is the more chronic cases that are harder to manage.
 Eyes can certainly become chronically irritated from viral conjunctivitis (probably the most common reason for excessive tearing in cats), from glaucoma (painful increase in eye pressure in the eye), from reaction to certain eye medications, or more commonly from eyelash or eyelid abnormalities.

 Some breeds of dogs naturally have hair in their eyes and this does not cause irritation in most cases but in some cases it can.
-Hairs can grow from the face onto the eye and cause irritation.
-Eyelashes can grow at abnormal angles and rub on the eye.
+Hairs can grow from the face at an angle so that they rub against the eye.
+Eyelashes can also grow at abnormal angles and rub on the eye.
 Eyelashes can even grow on the inner surface of the eyelids or corner of the eye and cause irritation.
 Often magnifying instruments are needed to discover these tiny hairs and delicate surgical procedures are needed to address them.
 Complicating the situation, however, is the fact that breeds that tend to have eyelid and eyelash problems also tend to be the same as those with faulty tear drainage anatomy (see below) which makes it very hard to determine which of many possible causes is to blame.

 Allergy, irritating dust or smog in the air, trauma, or infection can lead to excessive tears from conjunctivitis.
 These problems can often be treated medically by a general practitioner.
 For further reading we recommend these links to other pages in our library: